 Market Research & Business Intelligence

-(Note: Much of the information within the research section was contributed from Mike Tracy, a market research professional that I used to work with.
-Thanks Mike…for the excellent content.)
+(Note: Much of the information within the research section was contributed by Mike Tracy, a market research professional that I used to work with.
+He would participate in over 300 focus groups and over a million surveys each year–so this is HANDS on, in-the-trenches tips and advice.
+Thanks, Mike…for the excellent content.)

 Categories of Research

 Research methods can be divided into two basic categories – qualitative and quantitative research.
 The labels describe the basic difference in the results.
 Quantitative methods use samples large enough that there is statistics confidence in the results.
 Qualitative methods use very small samples with no statistical significance.
 A complete (and typical) research plan includes both categories of research.
 The mix depends on the stage of development, the research objectives, available funds, and other variables.